Real People Stories – Samantha

 You sit on a chair.
 Put your hand on a special pad.

-The Anaemia doctor applies a tourniquet just above the bend, takes a needle with a syringe, and inserts a test tube into it.
+The doctor applies a tourniquet just above the bend, takes a needle with a syringe, and inserts a tube into it.
 Blood is taken.
 Then, the nurse applies a cotton swab soaked in alcohol or another antiseptic to the injection site, and you leave the procedure room.

 I recommend sitting in the hall for a few minutes with cotton wool applied to stop the bleeding and not stain your clothes.
 5-7 minutes is usually enough.